Michel-Rolph Trouillot: Academic life

 Trouillot joined the University of Chicago faculty in 1998 after serving as the Krieger/Eisenhower Distinguished Professor of Anthropology and director of the Institute for Global Studies in Culture, Power and History at Johns Hopkins University.
-He was one of the most original, disciplinary, innovative and thoughtful voices in academia because his theoretical frameworks expanded social science knowledge in Caribbean studies; his writings influenced scholars in many fields, from anthropology, sociology, to history to Caribbean studies.
-Trouillot's academic legacy explores sub-fields of anthropology with regards to social sciences knowledge.
+He was one of the most original, disciplinary, innovative and thoughtful voices in academia because his theoretical frameworks expanded to social science knowledge in Caribbean studies.
+His writings also influenced scholars in many fields—from anthropology, sociology, to history to Caribbean studies.
+Trouillot's academic legacy explores sub-fields of anthropology with regards to knowledge in social sciences.
 As he explains in Global Transformations (2003), he viewed academic work as more than a simple search for facts: "What I want to know in this case is never merely an empirical fact, let alone what I could learn from someone else—from a book, for instance.
 It is the knowledge that I want to produce.
 It is what I want to say about this topic, this site, these people—the 'burning questions' I want to share even with myself as interlocutor."

 Death

 In the last days of his academic life, he had retired due to chronic illness.
-Trouillot died in his home in Chicago in 2012, after a decade-long struggle to recover from a brain aneurysm.
+Trouillot died in his home in Chicago on July 5, 2012, after a decade-long struggle to recover from a brain aneurysm.
 He was 62 years old.
-It was said in the documentary “Exterminate All the Brutes” that a faulty pacemaker was installed into Trouillot’s heart, which ultimately was discovered too late.
-Due to this, Trouillot died in his sleep.
+It was said in the documentary Exterminate All the Brutes that a faulty pacemaker was installed into Trouillot’s heart, which ultimately was discovered too late.
+As a result, Trouillot died in his sleep.

 Publications

 Trouillot was the author and co-author of a number of books.
 As an activist and undergraduate, he published the first nonfiction book in Haitian Creole in 1977, Ti difé boulé sou istwa Ayiti (A Small Fire Burning on Haitian History), which sheds knowledge and offers new interpretations of Haitian history.
 His dissertation, which later became his second book, Peasants and Capital: Dominica in the World Economy (1988), focused on how peasants in Dominica dealt with the transformations of the global banana industry.
 He published Les racines historiques de l’état duvaliérien, which later appeared in English as Haiti: State Against Nation.
-The Origins and Legacies of Duvalierism (1990), which was an important book with regards to repression and legacy in Afro-Caribbean studies.
+The Origins and Legacies of Duvalierism (1990), which was an important book about the repression and legacy in Afro-Caribbean studies.
 Additionally, Trouillot published Silencing the Past: Power and the Production of History (1995), which has become a foundational text for both Haitian studies and history.
 He was also part of a distinguished international group of scholars that published Open the Social Sciences (1996), which traces the history of the social sciences, describes the recent debates surrounding them, and discusses in what ways they can be intelligently restructured.
 Finally, Global Transformations: Anthropology and the Modern World (2003), examines anthropology's historical underpinnings—its epistemic groundings and political consequences.